 3D Feature elevation

 KML will be created in 3D if the feature layer is z-enabled and has z-values in the geometry.
-Also, when a layer has 3D display effects applied, such base height or extrusion, those 3D effects will be maintained in the output KML.
+Also, when a layer has 3D display effects applied, such as base height or extrusion, those 3D effects will be maintained in the output KML.
 If none of these layer effects are applied, field attributes are used to control 3D effects.
 For a detailed explanation, see the following section on 3D creation.

 Create 3D KML